 Prostate cancer is metastatic if it has spread to distance tissue and organs.
-Prostate cancer often spread to the bones, lymph nodes, liver, and lungs and rarely move to other organs.
+Prostate cancer often spreads to the bones, lymph nodes, liver, and lungs and rarely moves to other organs.

 It is not well understood why prostate cancer metastasis is selective but understanding the mechanisms of this selective spread may hold the key to its prevention.

 Cancer metastasis is a complex process, involving the invasion of the sentinel lymph nodes, which are the first cancer draining lymph nodes.

 Once in distant lymph nodes and vessels, cancer cells can reach distant organs by following the blood flow or moving in a growth factor-dependent manner.